Averek7/IEC/README.md

 # IEC
+Download first then --->
-Open Home.html in your ide or webpage to view the pages
+----> Open Home.html in your ide or webpage to view the pages